 The following appeared in 'The Christadelphian' February 1905 p.94 - Intelligence.

-Concerning the background to this case, to understand the meaning which Robert Roberts had in mind when making his remarks, we must refer to his consistent teachings over a period of more than twenty years.
+Concerning the background to the above, and to understand the exact meaning which Robert Roberts had in mind when making his remarks, we must refer to his consistent teachings over a period of more than twenty tears.
 When we do so, the above suggestions we have made are completely corroborated.

-"The commandment to be subject to the ordinances of men does not give liberty to sue debtors at law if that course is inconsistent with the Spirit of Christ.
-If it does give liberty to sue strangers, it gives liberty to sue brethren, for "the ordinances of men' would allow this.
+"The command to be subject to the ordinances of men does not give liberty to sue debtors at law if that course is inconsistent with the Spirit of Christ.
+If it does give liberty to sue strangers, it gives liberty to sue brethren, for "the ordinances of men" would allow this.
 Why, then, do those who advocate the liberty of legal redress against strangers, on the plea of "the ordinances of men", admit it is wrong to apply it to brethren?
-They are right in this admission; but a similar process of reasoning will show it is wrong as applied to the alien, for if the permission of "the ordinances of men" can give us no liberty to proceed against the brethren, neither can that permission be used as a liberty against strangers in view of Christ's command, "Of him that taketh away thy goods, ask them not again". - (Luke vi.30.)
+They are right in this admission; but a similar process of reasoning will show it wrong as applied to the alien, for if the permission of "the ordinances of men" can give us no liberty to proceed against the brethren, neither can that permission be used as a liberty against strangers in view of Christ's command, "Of him that taketh away thy goods, ask them not again." - (Luke vi.
+30.)

-Our comment: It is evident that the terminology "legal redress" in the above (repeated in substance by Robert Roberts as "redress in the Divorce Court" in 1898) equals "to sue debtors at law" (i.e. for material gain).
+Our comment: It is evident that the terminology "legal redress" in the above (repeated in substance by Robert Roberts as "redress in the Divorce Court" in 1898) has reference to "sue(ing) debtors at law" (i.e. for material gain).
 This is the very kernel of what later happened in the Melbourne divorce case.
 And this is what he objected to, as do we.
 Being at one time a court reporter, Robert Roberts was exact in his use of such terminology.
-On another occasion he maintained that words should always be used to convey only their correct meanings, and any other use always resulted in confusion and incorrect conclusions.
+And on another occasion he maintained that words should always be used to convey only their correct meanings, and that any other use always resulted in confusion and incorrect conclusions.

 On many occasions Robert Roberts recorded his agreement with legal divorce for scriptural cause.